“Welcome to Nature Island” announced our guide.

 I had booked my tour through the ship’s travel desk and as a result found it to be well organized.
 Tip – One of the advantages of booking any excursion through the travel center on the cruise-ship – even though it is likely to be a little more expensive – is that if you were to get delayed for some reason, the ship will wait for you, whereas if you wander off on your own and are not back on time, they will leave you behind.

 Dominica is known as the “Nature Island” so it came as no surprise when our well-informed guide introduced himself as simply ” Mr Green”.
 Enthusiastic about sharing information, informative and educated about the region, he went on to explain how the locals rely heavily on what nature provides – for free – rather than on modern foods and medicines.

-I hadn’t hiked in almost a decade, and with certain medical issues that I live with, I am always unsure about venturing into the unknown.
+I hadn’t hiked in almost a decade, and with specific medical issues that I live with, I am always unsure about venturing into the unknown.
 However, after seeing that our little group consisted of individuals of all ages, eventually the apprehension cleared and once I took a small step across a stream – and partially fell into it – my mind has crossed the imaginary line of no return.